 But it’s not some tropical beach resort.
 Early mornings can easily warrant a jumper and sea mist is often present.
 That’s because the sands of the desert sweep into the cold waters of the Atlantic Ocean and a heavy, cold coastal fog forms.
 But, the sand is soft and there is a summer holiday vibe.

-In terms of when to go, the hottest months tend to be January, February and March and the most popular time (think busiest) is from September onwards.
+In terms of best time to go, the hottest months tend to be January, February and March and the most popular time (think busiest) is from September onwards.

 Swakop’s an unusual place.
 Poking out amidst palm trees are Bavarian spires and there’s a lighthouse dating back to 1902.
 In fact, there’s a very German feel to it all, with colonial buildings, German style restaurants and coffee shops selling German cakes.
 Add to that lots of restaurants, bars, a museum and a small aquarium and you get a bustling town popular with both tourists and Namibians.

 In terms of what to do, you can sunbathe and take a dip but it’s the adrenaline activities which bring this place to life.
 Kite surfing, kayaking, surfing, shark fishing, deep sea fishing and beach angling, you can go on dolphin cruises and easily see seals and pelicans too.
 On shore you could try skydiving, quad biking, dune carting, parachuting, hot air ballooning and sand boarding.
-The highest dune, Dune 7, is 3 miles away and excellent for sand- based activities.
+The highest dune, Dune 7, is 30 miles away and excellent for sand-based activities.

 You’ll find Langstrand between Swakopmund and Walvis Bay.
 It’s a small beach resort which became famous after movie star Angelina Jolie gave birth to her first biological child with Brad Pitt here.
 There are unspoilt sandy beaches, a water park as well as tidal pools and children’s play areas.
 You can quad bike and fish.